spalathingal/serif-health-takehome/README.md

 Your output should be one CSV file per input file (two CSV files total) with the following header columns:
 `Procedure Code, Procedure Code Type, Procedure Name, Gross Charge, Insurance Payer Name, Insurance Rate`

-You should extract as many of these 'price' rows as you can *without duplicating entries* and *without copying over empty or dirty data fields* (denoted by N/A, empty strings, dashes, or missing keys).
+You should extract as many of these 'price' rows as you can *without duplicating entries* and *ignoring empty or malformed data fields* (denoted by 'N/A', empty strings, etc.).

-For simplicity's sake we are ignoring complicating factors like modifiers, patient tiers, facility types and other details that might be in the file.
-Happy to discuss these in a followup call if you're curious, but those should stay out of your output for now.
+For simplicity's sake you may ignore complicating factors and fields like modifiers, inpatient/outpatient status, provider specialities, facility types and other details that might be in the file.

 ### Deliverable